Andr3as/Codiad-CodeTransfer/README.md

-#CodeFTP
+#CodeTransfer

 This is a plugin for the cloud IDE Codiad.
-It adds a small ftp client to Codiad.
+It allows to FTP or SCP connection to remote servers.

 ##Installation